lit/lit-element/docs/_guide/properties.md

 ## Configure property accessors {#accessors}

-By default, LitElement generates a property accessor for all declared properties.
-The accessor is invoked whenever you set the property:
+By default, LitElement generates a pair of property accessors for all declared properties.
+The setter is invoked whenever you set the property:

 ```js
 // Declare a property